+2.1 That the Central Area Council receives and notes the contents of the report

+2.2 Central Council members consider how they would like to be involved over the coming months in developing the use of SROI as described in Section 6 of this report.
+This may include members being part of a small working group to explore ideas and undertake analysis of existing activities.

-- 2.1 That the South Area Council receives and notes the contents of the report 2.2 That members of the South Area Council interested in exploring this method of working put themselves forward to take part as outlined in Section 4.3 of this report - 3.
-Background what is Social Return on Investment and how does it work? - 3.1 Social Return on Investment (SROI) is defined as 'a framework for measuring and accounting for the value' of activities - 3.2 It looks to measure how the activity brings about change and impact to the people who take part in it or who benefit from it, by capturing the value of economic, social and environmental outcomes which are often missed when focusing only on the unit cost of an activity the usual way in which value for money is assessed - 3.3 SROI uses a monetary value to represent these changes or impacts which have occurred because money is widely accepted way of understanding and conveying value so an SROI return would describe something as providing (for example) £6 for every £1 invested. - 3.4 The SROI model uses around 120 financial 'proxies' to place a monetary value on a particular type of activity or impact.
-Some of these proxies also provide a value for something having been prevented for example, the prevention of someone becoming homeless.
+3. Background - what is Social Return on Investment and how does it work?

+3.1 Social Return on Investment (SROI) is defined as 'a framework for measuring and accounting for the value' of activities

+3.2 It looks to measure how the activity brings about change and impact to the people who take part in it or who benefit from it, by capturing the value of economic, social and environmental outcomes which are often missed when focusing only on the unit cost of an activity - the usual way in which value for money is assessed becoming homeless.
 These proxy figures are not a guess, and each proxy is heavily backed by research from a range of bodies which have assessed the impact of the activity in another place and allocated it a financial value.
-For example, research work done by the Women and Equalities Unit found that the value of preventing a person from committing suicide was on average £9,190.
-This means that any project or activity which can prove that it helped to prevent someone from killing themselves can allocate this a SROI of this amount.
 The full list of proxies is attached at Appendix A of this report.

+3.3 SROI uses a monetary value to represent these changes or impacts which have occurred because money is widely accepted way of understanding and conveying value - so an SROI return would describe something as providing (for example) £6 for every £1 invested.

+3.4 The SROI model uses around 120 financial 'proxies' to place a monetary value on a particular type of activity or impact.
+Some of these proxies also provide a value for something having been prevented - for example, the prevention of someone

-- 3.5 The 120 financial proxies are then grouped together into headings which demonstrate impact against the 8 Indicators for the Sustainable Development of communities created by Sir John Egan in 2003; still recognised as the most thorough set of indicators to describe a sustainable community, which are:
+3.5 The 120 financial proxies are then grouped together into headings which demonstrate impact against the 8 Indicators for the Sustainable Development of communities created by Sir John Egan in 2003; still recognised as the most thorough set of indicators to describe a sustainable community, which are:

 - Active, inclusive and safe

 - Well served

 - Well run

 - Environmentally sensitive

 - Well designed and built

 - Well connected

 - Fair for everyone

 - Thriving